A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Task Definition

-In terms of form, FSRL is essentially the same as normal SRL.
-However, FSRL is grounded in Frame Semantics and goes beyond just assigning semantic roles to arguments.
-It involves identifying the a larger conceptual frame or situation that a predicate evokes.
+While FSRL shares similar task formulation with traditional SRL, it differs significantly in semantic depth and granularity.
+FSRL is grounded in Frame Semantics and goes beyond just assigning semantic roles to arguments.
+It involves identifying the larger conceptual frame or situation that a predicate evokes.
 The roles of FSRL are more detailed depending on the frame definition and the frame elements (FE).
 Under this constraint, FSRL can be seen as a \textbf{Slot Filling} task.
-Furthermore, normal SRL primarily focuses on sentence-level and syntactic context, while FSRL considers the larger event or situation (beyond sentences) in which the action occurs.
+FSRL emphasizes semantic frames and conceptual structures, providing richer semantic representations compared to traditional syntactic-oriented SRL approaches.